 The fair value at grant date is independently determined using a Black-Scholes option pricing model that takes into account the exercise price, the term of the option, the impact of dilution, the share price at grant date and expected price volatility of the underlying share, and the risk free interest rate for the term of the option.
 The expected price volatility is based on the historic volatility (based on the remaining life of the options), adjusted for any expected changes to future volatility due to publicly available information.

 Expenses arising from share-based payment transactions

 Total expenses (benefit) arising from share-based payment transactions recognised during the period as part of employee benefit expense were as follows:

 Consolidated

 2011 2010

 \$ \$

-Options issued under employee share option plan - (9,135)
+are option (9,135)